5 Lessons learned from testing Databricks SQL Serverless + DBT

 Pros and cons of Serverless

 The Databricks serverless option is a fully managed compute platform.
 This is pretty much identical to how Snowflake runs, where all of the compute details are hidden from users.
-At a high level there are pros and cons to this:

 Pros: